The Government’s Plan for Growth introduced incentives for efficiency in Initiating and Delivering Clinical Research.

 The information available includes all studies that have been submitted for approval and have started at the Northern Care Alliance in the past 12 months.
 This will be updated every three months.

-If you have any queries or comments about the information provided or our performance, please contact Katie Doyle or ring 0161 206 4734.
+If you have any queries or comments about the information provided or our performance, please contact Katie Doyle.

-Our latest information (up to 31 March 2020) can be seen here:
+Our information up to 31 March 2022 can be seen here: